hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 So there may be a forth step above where the client falls back to IXFR-over-TCP.
-There may also be a forth step where the secondary must fall back to AXFR because e.g. the primary does not support IXFR.
+There may also be a forth step where the secondary must fall back to AXFR because, e.g., the primary does not support IXFR.

 However it is noted that at least two widely used open source authoritative nameserver implementations ([BIND](https://www.isc.org/bind/) and